parse-community/docs/Parse-Server-Guide.md

+# Migrating

 **The Parse hosted backend will be fully retired on January 28, 2017.
-If you are migrating an existing Parse app, please carefully read through this entire guide.
+If you are planning to migrate an app, you need to begin work as soon as possible.
 You will need to go through the [migration guide](/ParsePlatform/parse-server/wiki/Migrating-an-Existing-Parse-App) or your app will stop working after the retirement date.**

 ---